ready-1/trixie-monitor-project/installation_notes.md

 - verify network is up once the script finished

 ### phase2_setup.sh - Ansible
+- must do "source ./config.sh" before running the script to set up the environment
 - run this script as monitor, no sudo
+- the only entry needed for the ansible vault at this point is 'ansible_ssh_pass: ""'
 -